drocheam/optrace/docs/source/usage/surfaces.rst

 :math:`z_\text{min}` and :math:`z_\text{max}` describe the minimal and maximal z-position on the surface, while :math:`z_0` is the z-position of the center.
 :math:`d_\text{s}` is the difference between :math:`z_\text{min}` and :math:`z_\text{max}`, :math:`d_\text{p}` is the difference between :math:`z_\text{max}` and :math:`z_0` and :math:`d_\text{n}` the difference between :math:`z_0` and :math:`z_\text{min}`.

-There is a smallest three-dimensional box encompassing all of the surface.
-It can be described by four values, the :python:`extent`.
-It consists of two values per dimension, where each describes one of the bounds in this dimension.

 Plotting